 Wild turkeys are among bowhunting’s most challenging game animals.
 In fact, many successful whitetail bowhunters don’t consider stick and string because the challenge is so great.
 Here’s why:

 Turkeys Can See Color: Although most deer hunters wear camouflage, blending into an environment goes to the next level with spring gobblers.
 If you have red fletch on your arrows, have a white sock exposed, or do not have your face fully covered, you will get busted.
 Double that issue for gloves.
 If your hand is unmasked as you work a box caller or peg-and-slate, a turkey will spot that tiny piece of flesh and flee.

 Turkeys Spot Movement Immediately: Because spring gobblers are usually hunted from the ground, an approaching bird will be at your eye level.
 If you change position, raise your crossbow, or begin to draw a compound, expect your target to launch like a rocket.
 Just the slight turn of our head will be spotted unless it’s done in ultra-slow motion or the bird is distracted.

 Where Are The Vitals?
-Every prospective turkey hunter should practice on a 3-D target.
+Every prospective turkey hunter should practice on a 3D target.
 The largest part of a gobbler is its breast, but an arrow there is nonlethal.
-You’ll rarely have a blood trail to follow as with deer and the turkey will probably fly with no way to track it.
+You’ll rarely have a blood trail to follow as with deer, and the turkey will probably fly with no way to track it.
 Special, extra-large broadheads kill instantly with a shot to the head or neck, yet will bounce off a turkey’s body.
-Additionally, the vitals are about the size of a baseball and requires an exact shot in a location often obscured by feathers.
+Additionally, the vitals are about the size of a baseball and requires an exact shot in a location that is often obscured by feathers.

-Bowhunting spring gobblers with bow and arrow is exciting, fun, and incredibly challenging.
+Bowhunting spring gobblers with a bow and an arrow is exciting, fun, and incredibly challenging.
 If you succeed, you’ll never taste a sweeter meat.